MojtabaTajik/Robber/README.md

 - Determine wich referenced DLLs candidate for hijacking
 - Determine exported method names of candidate DLLs
 - Configure rules to determine which hijacks is best or good choice for use and show theme in different colors
+- Ability to check write permission of executable directory that is a good candidate for hijacking

 [Find out latest Robber executable here](https://github.com/MojtabaTajik/Robber/releases)